 - 8.11.
-Calculation of VOC Content: For the purpose of determining compliance with the VOC eContent limits in Table 323.1-1, the VOC eContent of a coating shall be determined using the procedure described in the appropriate Section C definition as defined in subsection 4.64, 4.65, or 4.66.
-The VOC eContent of a tint base shall be determined without colorant that is added after the tint base is manufactured.
+Calculation of VOC Content: For the purpose of determining compliance with the VOC contentContent limits in Table 323.1-1, the VOC contentContent of a coating shall be determined as definedusing the procedure described in subsection 4.64, 4.65, or 4.66.the appropriate Section C definition.
+The VOC contentContent of a tint base shall be determined without colorant that is added after the tint base is manufactured.
 If the manufacturer does not recommend thinning, the VOC Content mustshall be calculated for the product as supplied.
 If the manufacturer recommends thinning, the VOC Content mustshall be calculated including the maximum amount of thinning solvent recommended by the manufacturer.
-If the coating is a multi-component product coating, the VOC eContent mustshall be calculated as mixed or catalyzed.
-If the coating contains silanes, siloxanes, or other ingredients that generate ethanol or other VOCs during the curing process, the VOC eContent mustshall include the VOCs emitted during curing. - 8.22.
-VOC Content of Coatings: To determine the physical properties of a coating in order to perform the calculations in subsection 4.64 or 4.66the Section C definition for VOC Actual for low solids coatings or the Section C definition for VOC Regulatory for all other architectural coatings, the reference method for VOC eContent is U.S. EPA the Environmental Protection Agency Method 24, incorporated by reference in subsection 8.5.9Section G.5.h, except as provided in subsections 8.3 and 8.4Sections G.3 and G.4.
-An alternative method to determine the VOC eContent of coatings is SCAQMD South Coast Air Quality Management District Method 304-91 (Revised 1996), "Determination of Volatile Organic Compounds (VOC) in Various Materials," incorporated by reference in subsection 8.5.10Section G.5.i.
-The exempt compounds content shall be determined by SCAQMD-South Coast Air Quality Management District Method 303-91 (Revised 19936), "Determination of Exempt Compounds," or the BAAQMD-Bay Area Air Quality Management District Method 43 (Revised 19962005), "Determination of Volatile Methylsiloxanes in Solvent-Based Coatings, Inks, and Related Materials," or the BAAQMD-Bay Area Air Quality Management District Method 41 (Revised 19952005), "Materials Containing Parachlorobenzotrifluoride," as applicable, incorporated by reference in subsections 8.5.8, 8.5.6, and 8.5.7 Sections G.5.g, G.5.e, and G.5.f, respectively.
-To determine the VOC eContent of a coating, the manufacturer may use U.S. EPA-the Environmental Protection Agency Method 24, or an alternative method as provided in subsection 8.3 Section G.3, formulation data, or any other reasonable means for predicting that the coating has been formulated as intended (e.g., quality assurance checks, record-keeping).
-However, if there are any inconsistencies between the results of a Method 24 test and any other means for determining VOC eContent, the Method 24 test results will govern, except when an alternative method is approved as specified in subsection 8.3 Section G.3.
-The District Air Pollution Control Officer (APCO) may require the manufacturer to conduct a Method 24 analysis.
+If the coating is a multi-component productmulticomponent coating, the VOC content must_Content shall be calculated as mixed or catalyzed.
+If the coating contains silanes, siloxanes, or other ingredients that generate ethanol or other VOCs during the curing process, the VOC content must_Content shall include the VOCs emitted during curing. - 8-2.
+VOC Content of Coatings: To determine the physical properties of a coating in order to perform the calculations in subsection 4.64 or 4.66 the Section C definition for VOC Actual for low solids coatings or the Section C definition for VOC Regulatory for all other architectural coatings, the reference method for VOC eContent is U.S. EPA the Environmental Protection Agency Method 24, incorporated by reference in subsection 8.5.9 Section G.5.h, except as provided in subsections 8.3 and 8.4 Sections G.3 and G.4.
+An alternative method to determine the VOC eContent of coatings is SCAQMD-South Coast Air Quality Management District Method 304-91 (Revised 1996), "Determination of Volatile Organic Compounds (VOC) in Various Materials." incorporated by reference in subsection 8.5.10 Section G.5.i.
+The exempt compounds content shall be determined by SCAQMD-South Coast Air Quality Management District Method 303-91 (Revised 19936), "Determination of Exempt Compounds," or the BAAQMD-Bay Area Air Quality Management District Method 43 (Revised 19962005), "Determination of Volatile Methylsiloxanes in Solvent-Based Coatings, Inks, and Related Materials," or the BAAQMD-Bay Area Air Quality Management District Method 41 (Revised 19952005), "Materials Containing